MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 #### Reasons for Blocking Outbound Traffic

-Generally speaking, outbound firewall rules on domain controllers might play an important role in blocking NTLM relay to workstations, preventing lateral movement, breaking malware C2 channels, and mitigating the risk of data breaches.
+Generally speaking, outbound firewall rules on domain controllers might play an important role in blocking NTLM relay through workstations, preventing lateral movement, breaking malware C2 channels, and mitigating the risk of data breaches.

 On the other hand, all of the [security standards we are familiar with](#security-standards-compliance) state that Windows Firewall should allow outbound connections by default.